codonaft/zapthreads/README.md

    - NIP-19 naddr, note, nevent or URL from where to retrieve events
  - `version`
    - ID of the event to show in case a naddr (long-form note) has multiple versions
- - `read-relays`: comma-separated list of read-only relays, unset by default (will not load any content)
+ - `relays`: comma-separated list of relays, unset by default (will not load any content)
- - `user`:
-   - npub to log in the user as (they will only be able to sign with a NIP-07 extension)
-   - nsec is also supported
+   - if any relays are set in the NIP-07 extension — `relays` will be overwritten after logging in
  - `author`:
    - This npub will be added as a `p` tag to all comments
    - Useful for notifying the author of a website (http anchor)